hubidu/ava-codeceptjs/README.md

 - DONE Save error screenshot to output directory
 - DONE Save debug screenshots automatically after each step
 - DONE cleanup error screenshots before each test run

-- Code excerpt broken on codeceptjs exceptions
+- DONE Code excerpt broken on codeceptjs exceptions

+- Still problems creating screenshot directories
 - DOES NOT WORK: Make full page screenshots
 - test name should be part of the output directory
 - Extend Auto-Wait to all methods which are using selectors